 Legal challenge fails

-Philadelphia, one consumer tried to battle a cancellation but found no relief.
+In Philadelphia, one consumer tried to battle a cancellation but found no relief.
 Paul Dieffenbach Jr.'s lawsuit against Citizens Bank was dismissed from an appeals court in February.
 Judges upheld the bank's right to cancel Dieffenbach's card despite the fact that he had never missed a payment and never asked for a line of credit increase.

 There's no notice required for an obvious reason.
 They don't want you to run out and rack up a big bill if they've determined you're not creditworthy anymore.

 Information Dieffenbach wasn't likely to be tracking.

 But since canceling accounts is at the discretion of the card issuer, no laws or regulations are violated when a bank does so.

 No notice required

 "There's no notice required for an obvious reason," Susswein says.
 "They don't want you to run out and rack up a big bill if they've determined you're not creditworthy anymore.
 In practical terms, that can be anywhere from a real drag to a real problem."

 Credit score damage